In This Article

 Your Draft War Room syncs directly with your league.
 So it knows your settings going in.

-And as you draft, it knows who you've taken, what's left, and who's likely to get back to you -- among 17 value indicators measured for EVERY pick recommendation.
+And as you draft, it knows who you've taken, what's left, and who's likely to get back to you.
+Those are just a few of the 17 value indicators measured for EVERY pick recommendation.